a-b-street/abstreet/docs/design.md

 	= clean up selection state... should warp and hider be able to modify it, or just rerun mouseover_something?

-	= initiate plugins in the plugin's event; stop doing stuff directly in UI
-	- basically, make UI.event() just the active plugin list thing as much as possible.
+	= initiate plugins in the plugin's event; stop doing stuff directly in UI = basically, make UI.event() just the active plugin list thing as much as possible.
 	- deal with overlapping keys that still kinda happen (sim ctrl, escape game)
 	- bug: do need to recalculate current_selection whenever anything potentially changes camera, like follow

 	- then rethink colors, with simplified single plugin
 	- then finally try out a unified quadtree!
+		- make parcels selectable as usual?
-	- and see how much boilerplate a new type would need.
+	- and see how much boilerplate a new type would need, by adding bus stops and water/parks